Trade Forex Trading

 This example also uses MACD indicator

-From the above example the price made a higher high(HH) but the indicator made a Lower High(LH), this shows there is a divergence between the price and the indicator.
+From the above example the price made a higher high(HH) but the indicator made a Lower High(LH), this portrays there is a divergence between the price and the technical indicator.
 This signal warns of a possible trend reversal.

-In the above examples, if you had used divergence to trade you would have gotten good trading signals to enter or exit the trades at an optimal point.
-However, divergence trading signals just like other trading indicators, is also prone to whipsaws.
-That is why it's always good to confirm the divergence trading signals with other technical indicators such as the RSI, Moving Averages and Stochastic Oscillator.
+In the example above, if you as a trader had used divergence setup to trade you would have gotten good signals to enter or exit the trades at an optimal point.
+However, divergence signals just like other indicators, is also prone to whipsaws.
+That is why it's always good to confirm the divergence signals with other indicators such as the RSI, Moving Averages & Stochastic Oscillator.

-Another good indicator to combine with is the moving average indicator, in this indicator a trader should use the Moving Average Crossover System
+Another good indicator to combine with is the moving average technical indicator, in this indicator a trader should use the Moving Average Cross-over System

-Once the divergence signal is given, a trader will then wait for the Moving average crossover system to give a trading signal in the same direction, if there is a classic bullish setup, a trader will wait for the moving average system to give an upward crossover signal, while for a bearish classic divergence signal the trader should wait for the Moving average crossover system to give a downward bearish crossover trading signal.
+Once the divergence signal is given, a trader will then wait for the Moving average crossover system to give a trading signal in the same direction, if there is a classic bullish setup, a trader will wait for the moving average system to give an upwards crossover signal, while for a bearish classic divergence signal the trader should wait for the Moving average cross over system to give a downward bearish cross-over signal.

-By combining the classic divergence trading signals with other technical indicators this way, a currency trader will be able to avoid whipsaws when it comes to trading the classic divergence signals, because the trader will wait until the market has actually reversed and is already moving towards this direction, hence the trader will not fall into the trap of picking market tops and bottoms.
+By combining the classic divergence signals with other indicators this way, a trader will be able to avoid whip-saws when it comes to trading the classic divergence signals, because the trader will wait until the market has actually reversed and is already moving towards this direction, hence the trader will not fall into the trap of picking market tops and bottoms.